Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 The DataPilot dialog box is displayed.

-4. Drag the LastName column button to the Column Fields area.
+4. Drag the LastName column button to the Column Fields. area.

 5. Drag the ProductName column button to the Row Fields area.

-7. The resulting DataPilot table summarises the data for you:
+7. The resulting DataPilot table summarises the data for you: DataPilot table showing sales data broken down by sales representative.

-A DataPilot table is dynamic; you can transpose its rows and columns to see different summaries of the data.
+A DataPilot table is dynamic; you can transpose its rows and columns to display different summaries of the data.
 For example, you can change the layout of the Sales Results DataPilot products are displayed across the columns, and sales representatives are listed down each row.

 2. Choose Data > DataPilot > Start.